wheelsbot7/Lume/src/posts/javascript-demistify.md

 ## Okay, I'll bite, what's a JavaScript Runtime?

-Techinically there's an even _more_ foundational layer called the JavaScript **Engine**, but Google's [V8](https://v8.dev/) and Mozilla's [SpiderMonkey](https://spidermonkey.dev/) both operate close enough to each other that it's not worth considering for 99.9% of people.
+Techinically there's an even _more_ foundational layer called the JavaScript **Engine**, but Google's [V8](https://v8.dev/) , Mozilla's [SpiderMonkey](https://spidermonkey.dev/), and Apple's [JavascriptCore](https://developer.apple.com/documentation/javascriptcore)[^?] all operate close enough to each other that it's not worth considering for 99.9% of people.
+The JavaScript **Runtime** refers to the whole environment your code runs in.
+This includes the engine, web APIs, and an event loop[^2].
+Here, things start getting a little less centralized, as there are 3 runtimes with significant support currently on the market.

+### Node.js

+The reigning champion and oldest of the 3.
+It's hard to pitch what makes Node special because it's considered the default by every dev tool released after 2010.
+Its biggest strength is compatibility.
+Its package manager, npm[^3], is ubiquitous enough that a major selling point of the other 2 runtimes is backwards-compatibility with npm.
+Node has had a lot of time to grow and mature, but that also means it comes with a lot of baggage.
+The number of people using the internet has more than doubled since Node was released, and the amount of JavaScript in the median website has more than [septupled](https://httparchive.org/reports/state-of-javascript#bytesJs)[^4].
+That's the main reason the other 2 popular runtimes sell themselves as more modern and performant alternatives to Node.

+### Bun

+### Deno

+[^?]: Yes, it's "JavascriptCore", not "JavaScriptCore".
+I don't like it any more than you do.
+This is like if Levi-oh-SAH was the correct pronunciation.

 [^1]: But you can help [change that](https://www.wheelsbot.dev/posts/arch-linux-install-guide/) today!

+[^2]: An [equally confusing](https://youtu.be/8aGhZQkoFbQ) subject, but for now let's just say it's the part of your broser responsible for keeping things consistent between you and the server.

+[^3]: Which, rather uncreatively, stands for "node package manager"

+[^4]: For those of you using your brains for more important things than remembering number prefixes, that's 7 times.